Base erosion and profit shifting: Failure of TCJA (2017–2018)

-OECD BEPS 2.0 (2019)(2021)
+OECD BEPS 2.0 (2019, 2021)

 On 29 January 2019, the OECD released a policy note regarding new proposals to combat the BEPS activities of multinationals, which commentators labeled "BEPS 2.0".
 In its press release, the OECD announced its proposals had the backing of the U.S., as well as China, Brazil, and India.

 Irish-based media highlighted a particular threat to Ireland as the world's largest BEPS hub, regarding proposals to move to a global system of taxation based on where the product is consumed or used, and not where its IP has been located.
 The IIEA chief economist described the OECD proposal as "a move last week [that] may bring the day of reckoning closer".
 The Head of Tax for PwC in Ireland said, "There's a limited number of [consumers] users in Ireland and [the proposal under consideration] would obviously benefit the much larger countries".

 As of 8 October 2021 OECD has stated a new Two-Pillar Solution to Address the Tax Challenges Arising from the Digitalization of the Economy.
-The scope of pillar one is in-scope companies are the multinational enterprises (MNEs) with global turnover above 20 billion euros and profitability above 10% (i.e. profit before tax/revenue) calculated using an averaging mechanism with the turnover threshold to be reduced to 10 billion euros, contingent on successful implementation including of tax certainty on Amount A, with the relevant review beginning 7 years after the agreement comes into force, and the review being completed in no more than one year.
+The scope of pillar one is in-scope companies are the multinational enterprises (MNEs) with global turnover above 20 billion euros and profitability above 10% calculated using an averaging mechanism with the turnover threshold to be reduced to 10 billion euros, contingent on successful implementation including of tax certainty on Amount A, with the relevant review beginning 7 years after the agreement comes into force, and the review being completed in no more than one year.
 Extractives and Regulated Financial Services are excluded.
 Tax base determination: The relevant measure of profit or loss of the in-scope MNE will be determined by reference to financial accounting income, with a small number of adjustments.
 Losses will be carried forward.
-Elimination of double taxation : Double taxation of profit allocated to market jurisdictions will be relieved using either the exemption or credit method.
+Elimination of double taxation: Double taxation of profit allocated to market jurisdictions will be relieved using either the exemption or credit method.
 The entity (or entities) that will bear the tax liability will be drawn from those that earn residual profit.
+Pillar Two consists of: